gwylanscheeren/argonone_dietpi/README.md

 required software packages:

-- Pytyhon 3
+- Pytyhon 3 [130]
-- Python 3GPIO
+- Python 3 RPI.GPIO [69]
-- i2c
+- I2C [72]

 use 'dietpi-software' to install missing software packages

 required hardware settings:

-i2c
-serial console

-use 'dietpi-config' to enable required hardware
+use 'dietpi-config' then 'Advanced Options' to enable required hardware Serial/UART -> ttyS0 | toggle On
+I2C state | toggle On

 Now the system is ready to run my customised (or the original) install script (changes denoted below) from argon to enable fan and button behaviour.